(Honogurai Mizu no Soko Kara)

 Yoshihiro Matsubara wins custody of her six year-old daughter Ikuko from her ex-husband after a bitter court battle.
 The two of them move into a rundown apartment and Yoshihiro places Ikuko into a nearby kindergarten as she takes up a job as a publisher’s reader.
 The apartment is plagued by water constantly leaking in through the roof.
 Yoshihiro comes to believe that the ever-present water and the ghostly appearances of a red child’s bag are a sign that the apartment is haunted by the ghost of Mitsuko Kawai, a young girl from the kindergarten who went missing two years ago.

 Director Hideo Nakata made a strong appearance with the smash success of his third film Ring (1998), which revolutionised a new wave in Japanese and indeed Asian horror.
-Nakata had earlier made the horror film Don’t Look Up (1996) and went on to direct the obligatory Ring 2 (1999) and then a number of other films including the kidnap thriller Chaos (1999); the documentary Sadistic and Masochistic (2000) about the career of a Japanese porn director; Sleeping Bride (2000), a peculiar modernized take on Sleeping Beauty concerning a girl in a coma; and Last Scene (2002), a drama about a former Japanese movie star; and subsequent to this the further genre likes of Kaidan (2007), L: Change the World (2008), Incite Mill (2010), The Complex (2013), Monsterz (2014) and Ghost Theatre (2015); as well as a couple of journeys to Hollywood to make the highly disappointing The Ring Two (2005) and the semi-okay Chatroom (2010).
+Nakata had earlier made the horror film Don’t Look Up (1996) and went on to direct the obligatory Ring 2 (1999) and then a number of other films including the kidnap thriller Chaos (1999); the documentary Sadistic and Masochistic (2000) about the career of a Japanese porn director; Sleeping Bride (2000), a peculiar modernized take on Sleeping Beauty concerning a girl in a coma; and Last Scene (2002), a drama about a former Japanese movie star; and subsequent to this the further genre likes of Kaidan (2007), L: Change the World (2008), Incite Mill (2010), The Complex (2013), Monsterz (2014), Ghost Theatre (2015), Sadako (2019; Stigmatized Properties (2020); and It’s in the Woods (2022); as well as a couple of journeys to Hollywood to make the highly disappointing The Ring Two (2005) and the semi-okay Chatroom (2010).

 None of these other films enjoyed the acclaim that Ring did and people waited for Nakata’s full-blooded return to the horror genre.
 This came with Dark Water, which has been Hideo Nakata’s biggest and most acclaimed success since Ring.
 Like Ring, Dark Water also underwent a Hollywood remake Dark Water (2005) with Jennifer Connelly, which is surely the measure of success in Japanese horror nowadays.